Preparing for the EU Concours

 - Additional information about the selection procedure and information about the timing of the different stages will be available and regularly updated on the EPSO website.

-- For any questions you may have please contact us at the Department of Foreign Affairs and Trade.
+- For any questions you may have please contact us at the Department of Foreign Affairs.